 It’s hot out there!
 But maybe you don’t need to turn up the air conditioning just yet.
-Larissa Hall Carlson, Kripalu Yoga teacher and Ayurvedic Yoga Specialist, says that changing up your yoga routine; adding certain herbs, fruits and vegetables to your diet; and even wearing particular colors can minimize the risk of getting overheated.
+Larissa Hall Carlson, Kripalu Schools faculty member and former Dean of the Kripalu School of Ayurveda, says that changing up your yoga routine; adding certain herbs, fruits and vegetables to your diet; and even wearing particular colors can minimize the risk of getting overheated.

 Here are some of Larissa’s self-care tips for staying refreshed:

 - Hydrate: Try light and refreshing coconut water, or add mint, cucumber, or lime to plain water.
 Drink 6-8 cups per day.
 Include plenty of veggies and fruits in your summer diet (watermelon, juicy berries, cucumbers etc.).

 - Wear shades of blue, green, and white.
 Larissa says the seaside colors have a cooling effect on the mind.